 "The intention is for the Duchess to be known as Princess Consort when the Prince accedes to the throne," it read.
 "This was announced at the time of the marriage and there has been absolutely no change at all."

-In her 70th Accession day message (opens in new tab) she shared it was her "sincere wish that, when that time comes, Camilla will be known as Queen Consort as she continues her own loyal service."
+However, in 2022 the late Queen made it clear in her 70th Accession day message (opens in new tab) that it was her "sincere wish that, when that time comes, Camilla will be known as Queen Consort as she continues her own loyal service."

 Has anyone ever abdicated from the throne before?